chen42/presentations/cho_ag.md

 ### Vascular effects

-* <span id="drug"> Acetylcholine </span> typically causes vasodilation.
+* <span id="drug"> Acetylcholine </span> *typically* causes vasodilation.
 	* mediated by activating muscarinic M3 receptors located in vascular endothelial cells
 		* activation of nitric oxide (NO) synthetase.
 		* NO diffuses into vascular smooth muscle cells
 		* leading to vascular smooth muscle relaxation and vasodilation.
 	* endothelia cells are obligatory in the relaxation of vascular smooth muscle by ACh
-	* coronary arteriolar response to ACh the same way.
-But if the endothelium is damaged by atherosclerosis, ACh causes vasoconstriction.
+	* coronary arteriolar response to ACh the same way. *If the endothelium is damaged by atherosclerosis, ACh causes vasoconstriction*.

 ![](http://accessmedicine.mhmedical.com/data/books/1193/m_kat_ch7_f005.png)
 <br>
 [Nature.
 1980 Nov 27;288:373-6.](https://www.ncbi.nlm.nih.gov/PubMed/6253831)

+Note: NA; noradrenaline, Ach, Wash, drug addiction and cummulative concentration with flow. direct effect of Ach on vascular smoothe muscle is contraction

 ---